FeenoX Tutorial #0

 $

-If you do not have root access, read the complete download or compilation instructions.
+If you do not have root access, read the complete download and compilation instructions.
 Search for “root” and read along.

 You should now be able to invoke FeenoX by executing